Accountability is the cornerstone of effective strategic planning implementation

-Often what’s created in strategic planning are well-meaning but blurry and vague goals.
-Creating clear goals with specific outcomes enables us to see what we’re trying to achieve.
+Often, what’s created in strategic planning are well-meaning but blurry and vague goals.
+Creating clear goals with specific outcomes lets us see what we’re trying to achieve.

-Often we forget to identify and record why we want to achieve those goals.
-As author Simon Sinek so aptly said, “People don’t buy what you do, they buy why you do it.”
+We often also forget to identify and record why we want to achieve those goals.
+As author Simon Sinek so aptly said, “People don’t buy what you do; they buy why you do it.”

 This rings true in the marketplace and your work environment.
 Clearly explaining why is more important than the strategy itself.
 Your team will continuously work to implement new and emerging strategies to achieve your goals if you explain why they’re so important in the first place.

 Planning often misaligns with the day-to-day activities of the firm

 Most organizations create a plan and then shelve it.